UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ```

 Below, we consider the alternative definition of `yoneda-eq-eq` using the
-judgmentally left unital concatenation operation on standard identity types.
-As
+definitionally left unital concatenation operation on standard identity types.
-we can see, the retracting homotopy holds judgmentally, but now
+As we can see, the retracting homotopy holds judgmentally, but now
 `yoneda-eq-eq refl` does not compute definitionally to `reflʸ`.

 ```agda